alanc10n/packer/website/source/docs/provisioners/ansible.html.md

     temporary file will be passed to the `-i` argument of the `ansible` command when this provisioner runs ansible.
 Specify this if you have an existing inventory directory with `host_vars` `group_vars` that you would like to use in the playbook that this provisioner will run.
+(Added in 1.0.1)

 -   `local_port` (string) - The port on which to attempt to listen for SSH connections.
 This value is a starting point.
 The provisioner will attempt